Frequently asked questions for tenants renting from a private landlord

 Your landlord is legally required to have all gas appliances in the property (including gas boilers, gas wall heaters, gas fires, gas cookers etc) checked for safety by a Gas Safe registered contractor once every 12 months.
 Your landlord should give you a copy of the certificate either when you move into the rented property or within 28 days of a new check being carried out.

-If your landlord has not provided you with a copy then request one from him or her.
+If your landlord has not provided you with a copy then request one from them.
 If your landlord does not provide you with a copy on request then you should contact the Health and Safety Executive who enforce gas safety laws.

 What is an electrical safety certificate and should I have one?